 Have you just witnessed a serious accident or crime?

-If you answered YES call Triple Zero (000).
+If you answered yes to any of these, call Triple Zero (000).
+These calls are free.

 Forrest boasts an amazing history, in the early 19th century there was a mix of farming practices in the area including; wheat, oats, potatoes, peas, onions and hop fields.
 These farms spawned the need for community facilities and a small township called Yaugher was formed.
 Yaugher was about two kilometres north of the site of the future Forrest township..
 The huge stands of mountain ash forest in the Otways attracted saw millers who established sawmills in the in the 1860s.
 After the logging industry wound up in 2005 Forrest embarked on a new adventure tourism future and the Forrest MTB trails were established.